Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: The Flat Base Change Theorems

 Hence the differential representations are compatible with the restrictions and the flat base changes.
 That is, let $k'$ be a flat $k$-algebra. \begin{itemize} \item If we are given a $K\otimes k'$-module $W$, the differential representation on the restriction of $W$ to $K$ coincides with

 \item For a $K$-module $V$, the differential representation of $K\otimes k'$ on the $K\otimes k'$-module $V\otimes k'$ is induced from

 by the universality of the base change. \end{itemize} We now obtain the following consequence from these functorial constructions: \begin{prop} Let $(\fg,K)$ be a pair over $k$, and $k'$ be a flat $k$-algebra.
-Then we have an adjunction of the base change
+Then we have an adjunction

-\end{prop} \begin{rem} If $K$ is smooth over $k$, the base change makes sense for all $k'$ since the smoothness is stable under arbitrary base changes. \end{rem} \begin{rem} For a weak pair $(\fg,K)$ in the sense of \cite{H1}, the base change of weak $(\fg,K)$-modules always makes sense even if $K$ does not satisfy Condition \ref{1.1.5}. \end{rem} \begin{cor} Let $(\fq,M)\to(\fg,K)$ be a map of pairs over $k$, $k'$ be a $k$-algebra, and $V$ be a $(\fq\otimes k',M\otimes k')$-module.
+\end{prop} \begin{rem} If $K$ is smooth over $k$, the base change makes sense for all $k'$ since the smoothness is stable under arbitrary base changes. \end{rem} \begin{rem} For a weak pair $(\fg,K)$ in the sense of \cite{MR4007195}, the base change of weak $(\fg,K)$-modules always makes sense even if $K$ does not satisfy Condition \ref{1.1.6}. \end{rem} \begin{cor} Let $(\fq,M)\to(\fg,K)$ be a map of pairs over $k$, $k'$ be a flat $k$-algebra, and $V$ be a $(\fq\otimes k',M\otimes k')$-module.
 Then there is an isomorphism

 In particular, if $W$ is a $(\fq,M)$-module,

 \end{cor} \begin{proof} Pass to the right adjoints of $(-\otimes k')\circ \cF^{\fq,M}_{\fg,K}\cong\cF^{\fq\otimes k',M\otimes k'}_{\fg\otimes k',K\otimes k'}\circ (-\otimes k')$: For any $(\fg,K)$-module $X$, we have